What is baby led weaning? When should I start? What are the benefits? Here’s a recap of a registered dietitan mom’s baby led journey with her son.

 - showing great interest when you’re eating

-My baby wasn’t all that interested when he turned 6 months (adjusted age).
-So I made it a priority to eat in front of him so he could observe.
+I exclusively breastfed my baby until he was 6 months old adjusted age (he was born prematurely at 35 weeks).
+My baby wasn’t all that interested in food so I made it a priority to eat in front of him so he could observe.
 Slowly but surely, he started reaching for the bowl and smacking his lips.